Canadian Armed Forces ranks and insignia

 This is a table of the ranks and insignia of the Canadian Armed Forces.
 As the Canadian Armed Forces is officially bilingual, the French language ranks are presented following the English (in italics).

 Commander-in-chief insignia

-According to Canadian Forces Dress Instructions, the king's representative (the governor general) may wear the uniform and corresponding cap/hat badge of a flag/general officer, with a special flag/general officer sleeve braid embellished with the governor general's badge, and a large embroidered governor general's badge on the shoulder straps or boards, facing forward.
+According to Canadian Forces Dress Instructions, the king's representative (the governor general) may wear the uniform and corresponding cap/hat badge of a flag/general officer, with a special flag/general officer sleeve braid embellished with the governor general's badge, and a large embroidered governor general's badge on the shoulder straps, facing forward.